ChrisKlinedinst/ao-cs-local-lab/README.md

 ###Saltmaster

-The Salt Master host can be configured as a Container using a local Docker instance or as its own VM on Ubuntu 14.04.
+The Salt Master runs on its own VM named Saltmaster.
+This VM lives in the Hosts directory and has the IP 172.28.128.50 for the Host-Only interface.

 ### AO_TOKEN

- The same API token is passed to all agents from Salt
+ The same API token is passed to all agents from Salt using a pillar variable.

-### Github keys

-Github keys are stored encrypted in Salt states and passed to hosts for using Git SSH client.
-This is not required and can be skipped.

 ##Creating VMs